Beyond Text: Aligning Vision and Language for Multimodal E-Commerce Retrieval: Experiments

 \subsection{Experimental Results}

 We first evaluate the overall impact of incorporating product image information into two-tower retrieval models.
-Tables~\ref{tab:image_impact} compare the text-only baseline with the proposed text+image model using MoE with bilinear fusion.
-The multimodal model yields consistent and substantial improvements across all NDCG cutoffs for both desirability and relevance objectives.
-In particular, we observe up to 4.86\% improvement in NDCG@1 for desirability and 2.36\% improvement for relevance, demonstrating that visual signals provide complementary information beyond textual representations and significantly enhance retrieval quality.
+Table~\ref{tab:image_impact} compares the text-only baseline with the proposed MoE+Bilinear model.
+The multimodal model yields consistent improvements across all nDCG cutoffs for both desirability and relevance.
+The gains are largest at the top of the ranking---4.86\% at nDCG@1 for desirability and 2.36\% at nDCG@1 for relevance---and diminish at deeper cutoffs.
+This pattern is consistent with the hypothesis that visual signals are most discriminative for distinguishing the single best match from near-miss candidates, where textual descriptions alone are insufficient to resolve fine-grained visual differences.
+We next ablate the key design choices that contribute to these gains.